 Negotiate in good faith.
 All members agree to candidly and honestly participate in decision making, to act in good faith in all aspects of this effort, and to communicate their interests in group meetings.
 Good faith also requires that parties not make commitments for which they cannot or do not intend to honor.

 Consider the long-term view.
-SGMA requires submission and approval of a Scott Valley GSP by January 31st, 2022.
-Taking a long-term view of the planning horizon may help inform collaborative discussions, reduce conflict, and thereby ensure long-term sustainability of groundwater resources.
+SGMA required submission and GSA approval of a Scott Valley GSP by January 31st, 2022.
+The GSA is required to update the GSP every 5 years and annual reporting is required to demonstrate implementation actions and progress towards either achieving or maintaining groundwater sustainability.
+Taking a long-term view of the groundwater planning horizon may help inform collaborative discussions, reduce conflict, and thereby ensure long-term sustainability of groundwater resources.

 Ground rules